Poincar\'e duality for loop spaces: Applications of Poincar e duality in string topology

 \subsection{Manifolds all of whose geodesics are closed}

-Manifolds all of whose geodesics are closed have a long history of study, see~\cite{Besse}.
+Manifolds all of whose geodesics are simple and closed of the same primitive length have a long history of study, see~\cite{Besse}.
 In~\cite{Goresky-Hingston} it was observed that the loop and cohomology products have special properties on such manifolds.

-\begin{theorem}~\cite{Goresky-Hingston} Let $M$ be a closed $n$-dimensional Riemanian manifold all of whose geodesics are simple and closed of the same primitive length.
+\begin{theorem}[{Goresky-Hingston~\cite{Goresky-Hingston}}] Let $M$ be a closed Riemannian $n$-manifold all of whose geodesics are simple (i.e.~without self-intersections) and closed of the same primitive length.
 Let $\lambda$ denote their Morse index and set $b:=n-1+\lambda$.

-(a) Let $\Theta\in H_{2n-1+\lambda}\Lambda$ be the homology class of the cycle consisting of all simple closed geodesics.
+(a) Let $\Theta\in H_{2n-1+\lambda}\Lambda$ be the homology class of the cycle determined by all simple closed geodesics.
 Then the loop product with $\Theta$ defines an injective map

-(b) Let $\om\in H^\lambda(\Lambda,\Lambda_0)$ be the Morse cohomology class generated by one simple closed geodesic.
+(b) Let $\om\in H^\lambda(\Lambda,\Lambda_0)$ be the Morse cohomology class determined by one simple closed geodesic.
 Then the cohomology product with $\om$ defines an injective map

 \end{theorem}

 A common generalization of this pair of results arises from the following special case of a theorem of P.~Uebele on Rabinowitz Floer homology.